Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Back Focal Plane Detection in Optical Tweezer Systems

 BFP detection can be used to achieve nanometer-scale particle position detection in optical tweezer systems.
 This works through measuring the interference between unscattered light and light scattered by the imaged structure.
 To create this interference pattern, a laser beam is expanded to overfill the back aperture of a high-numerical aperture microscope objective lens.
 After passing through the lens, the light converges to a diffraction-limited spot in the liquid sample.
 This focus is the location of the optical trap, assuming that the light intensity is sufficiently high to produce a stable trapping potential.

 If a small particle is located near the focal point of the laser, a small portion of the laser light is scattered by the particle.
 The interference of the scattered and unscattered light allows us to extract the position of the particle relative to the focus\citep{Gittes98,PralleEL99}.
 Both the scattered light and the unscattered beam are then collected by a microscope condenser lens.
 After the condenser lens, the laser light passes through a pair of convergent lenses that allows us to insert filters into the detection beam path.
-Finally, the light is projected onto a QPD in a plane conjugate to the BFP of the condenser lens.
+Finally, the light is projected onto a quadrant photodiode (QPD) in a plane conjugate to the BFP of the condenser lens.
 The QPD, frequently used to measure laser beam pointing fluctuations or asymmetries in a laser beam, consists of four monolithic photodiodes, one in each quadrant, separated by small gaps.
-A differential preamplifier processes the QPD signals providing three readings: the intensity difference between the right and left photodiodes, the difference between the top and bottom photodiodes, and the total intensity on all four photodiodes.
+A differential preamplifier processes the QPD signals providing three readings: the intensity difference between the right and left photodiodes, the difference between the top and bottom photodiodes, and the total intensity on all four photodiodes (see suppl. sec.
+S1).
 These three signals are referred to respectively as the $S_x$, $S_y$, and $S_z$ signals.
 In this paper, we will limit our examination to the $S_x$ and $S_y$ signals.
 Being differential signals, they are less sensitive to laser power noise.

 While imaging loosely bound objects, the trapping forces of optical tweezers could cause shifts in the object's position.
 To avoid this, we attenuate our laser with a neutral density filter by 95\% relative to the power typically used for trapping particles.
-This low intensity ($\approx 0.13\ mW$ at the beam waist) is sufficient to create high signal-to-noise images while applying negligible trapping forces.
-More specifically, we apply a trapping potential small enough to not affect the magnitude of thermal fluctuations experienced by the imaged structures (see section S3).
+This low intensity ($\approx 0.13\ mW$ at the beam waist) the applied trapping forces are negligible.
+More specifically, we apply a trapping potential small enough to not affect the magnitude of thermal fluctuations experienced by the imaged structures (see supl. sec.
+S4).
 As our sample preparation protocols lead to sufficiently strong attachment to avoid significant motion blur, the weak trapping potential similarly does not alter the images.
+Furthermore, thermal heating from optical trapping with a $1064\ nm$ laser in water has been measured by Erwin J.G.
+Peterman et al. \citep{PetermanGittesSchmidt_Heating_BiophysJ2003}.
+Given our laser power and their measurements, we estimate the effect of thermal heating to be less than $0.01\ K$ at the laser focus.
+Despite the low laser power, this intensity is sufficient to create high signal-to-noise images of nanometer scale objects.